manu29585/ArchitectureKata/ADR's/ADR-004-CommunicationTechnology.md

 ## Consequences
 The main consequence are
 * Learn a new technology.
-* gRPC can be more complex to set up and use than other communication technologies.
+* gRPC can be more complex to setup and use than other communication technologies.
   However, gRPC offers a number of advantages over other technologies, such as its performance and reliability

 ## Mitigation